 Heroin Withdrawal Symptoms and Effects

 Withdrawal symptoms vary from person to person.
 There are many factors associated with which symptoms you experience.
 These factors include your addiction duration, how much heroin you use, how you use heroin, underlying health, genetics, and environment.
-Although these effects vary from person-to-person, there is a general timeline for heroin detox symptoms.
-You feel the first symptoms of withdrawal at about six to 12 hours after your last dose.
-The effects worsen to their peak at about one to three days after using the drug.
-Finally, heroin effects dissipate about a week later.
+Although these effects vary from person to person, there is a general timeline for heroin detox symptoms.

 Signs of heroin withdrawal and symptoms include: